Author of the Book – Iakov Dawsky

-This book throws light on the era where several tournaments used to award prizes for best games for the round and for the event.
-I have to appreciate the author for his efforts on compiling these 250 games, maintaining standings of prizes.
+This book throws light on the era where several tournaments used to award prizes for the best games for the round and for the event.
+I have to appreciate the author for his efforts in compiling these 250 games and maintaining standings of prizes.

 For whom will this book suit the best?